 Stacey currently sees individuals age 14 and older and couples for counseling at Grace Christian Counseling, in their Canton MS office and Vicksburg MS offices.
-To schedule an appointment with Stacey please call 601-636-5703.
+To schedule an appointment with Stacey please call (769) 224-4234.

 Stacey has been working in the mental health field since 2011.
-She worked with individuals in home based hospice care and their families for 2-1/2 years.
-Because of that, she has a unique understanding of the dying experience as well as what those who are caring for an ailing loved one go through.
+Prior to beginning private practice she worked with individuals in home-based hospice care and their families for 2-1/2 years.
+Because of that experience, she has a unique understanding of grief, the dying experience, and what those who are caring for an ailing loved one go through.

 Stacey is an LGBTQIA affirming therapist who believes that who you are should not effect your access to mental health treatment.
-Stacey believes in creating a non-judgmental atmosphere where all are accepted including those who identify as non-monagmous, those in polyamorous relationships, as well as others whose relationships might be considered non-traditional.
+Stacey believes in creating a non-judgmental atmosphere where all are accepted including those who identify as non-monogamous, those in polyamorous relationships, as well as others whose relationships might be considered non-traditional.